yassir58/CUB-3D/README.md

 - Figure out a way to parse assets files even if they contain spaces.
 - Figure out a way to prevent the player from getting out when he's surrounded by two walls.
+- One of the bonuses could be the player is gathering some sort of a reward